Facilities: Die Cast Production Building

 Located in south central Indiana, GM Powertrain Bedford is one of the leading aluminum die casting facilities in the world.
 Bedford uses an aluminum die cast process to manufacture transmission casings and converter housings for the new fuel efficient six speed transmissions.
 Most team members are represented by United Autoworker Locals 440 and IBEW Local 16.
 Bedford is located in the heart of Indiana’s limestone country in beautiful south central Indiana.
 The Bedford facility is about 25 minutes south of Bloomington, home of Indiana University.

-$49 Million invested in June of 2011 for tooling and equipment to produce components for a recently announced 8-speed transmission and a future small engine program.
+- Investment for tooling and equipment to produce components for an 8-speed transmission and small engine program

 - Investment for addition of semi-permanent mold cylinder head casting line for V6 and V8 engines.
 Expansion of newer precision sand casting technology needed to support the newer, more efficient engines in GM’s product portfolio.